EvanBoyle/SearchJS-PROTOTYPE-UNMAINTAINED-/README.md

 ```
 Configuration:
 * `serviceName`: The name of your search service.
 This can be found in the azure portal.
 Can also be found in your service URL 'serviceName'.search.windows.net
 * `index`: The name of the index that will be queried, currently AzSearch.js only supports a single index.
-Depending on your how you're hosting the demo you may need to adjust CORS options on your index.
+Depending on how you're hosting the demo you may need to adjust CORS options on your index.
 If you're developing against a localhost, you'll need to set CORS to '*'.
 * `queryKey`: Read only query key used to authenticate the client.
 Query key should always be used over API key in this scenario.
 Can also be found through the Azure Portal.

 ###SearchBox